 Several sources of funding are available to help students pay for a graduate program at UNC Charlotte, including financial aid, tuition support, assistantships and fellowships.
-Some of those sources are available to any student, and some are only available to specific populations of UNC Charlotte students.
+Some of those sources are available to any student, and some are available only to specific populations of UNC Charlotte students.

 The links on this page will take you to information to locate funding and provide directions about how to apply.
 However, your most important funding resource is your Graduate Program Director (GPD), so reach out to him or her for details about assistantship and tuition availability.